 * "Easy Blues" was previously on Nine To The Universe but is longer here

 So, 14 months after the "West Coast Seattle Boy" collection of rarities (and three years since "Valley Of Neptune") comes this interesting and musically varied collection of previously unreleased studio recordings (although different versions of some tracks have previously appeared).

 Unfortunately, Eddie has been up his Pro-Tools cutting and pasting on a few tracks again.

 Like on "Valleys Of Neptune", this collection focuses mainly on the post "Electric Ladyland" period but here, there are no recordings featuring the Jimi/Mitch/Noel line-up.
 The idea is to highlight Jimi's perrogative from 1968 onwards, to widen his musical spectrum and play with anyone he pleased.
 This intention was evident of course on "Ladyland" as it featured a host guest musicians (Buddy Miles, Stevie Winwood, Chris Wood, Jack Cassidy, Freddy Smith, Mike Finnegan,…).
 Jimi's old friend Buddy Miles began jamming as early as February 1968 and he is in the drum seat on six of the twelve tracks here.

-I was somewhat disappointed with "West Coast Seattle Boy" so I was initially very skeptical about this new collection of outtakes and jams but happily, I do find it on the whole very enjoyable, with lots of interesting things to discover.
+I was somewhat disappointed with "West Coast Seattle Boy" so I was initially very skeptical about this new collection of outtakes and jams but happily, I do find it on the whole quiute enjoyable, with some interesting things to discover.
 So, a big thank you to Experience Hendrix for this!